 Option 4: Individual Project - Student Defined

 A student may identify a computing project that he or she feels meets a need of industry and/or the community.
 The project must demonstrate academic merit and be approved by the CSS program.
-The student must identify at least two potential customers (that is, two Cooperative Education sponsors) who will agree to review your project and sign the Cooperative Education Contract agreement.
+The student must identify at least two potential customers (that is, two Capstone sponsors) who will agree to review your project and sign the Capstone Contract agreement.
 Once these users have been identified, the student must use appropriate software development methodologies to meet deliverable requirements.
 The student must present the project to the customers and the faculty advisor for final evaluation.

 Option 5: Group Project - Student Defined